 Both of these Roomba robot vacuums have Wi-Fi connectivity and you can pair them with the iRobot HOME app, a feature that many Roomba fans have been asking for.

 iRobot certainly took their time coming up with the app that other third-party companies, such as the Thinking Cleaner faceplate, have already come up with their own Wi-Fi- connected remote controllers that allow you to use a mobile app to schedule cleaning times, get push notifications and other features.

 However, with the release of the Roomba 980, and shortly thereafter, the launch of Roomba 960, you no longer have to buy separate hardware for Wi-Fi controlled Roombas.

-Special Holiday Pricing Update: In case you missed it, the top of the line Roomba 980 was just dropped to 11% off at this listing and the 960 was dropped to 24% off here, which is a RECORD low deal for both.
+Special Spring Pricing Update: In case you missed it, the top of the line Roomba 980 was just dropped to 22% off at this listing and the 960 was dropped to 24% off here, which is a RECORD low deal for both.

 Contents (Jump to)

 A Bit About Roomba 980

 The Roomba 980 first came out in the third quarter of 2015 (see my original review here) and it was the first Roomba that you could pair with and operate from your smartphone.
 You can use your iPhone or your Android device to schedule cleaning and to check cleaning statistics.

 New Visual Localization: The Roomba 980 also has a visual localization camera that helps track your floors, guaranteeing that it will miss less spots.
 This camera works with optical and acoustic sensors that helps the robot vacuum detect the dirtier spots for it to clean more efficiently.